shangl02/Pipeline/TME/QTL_pipeline/README.md

 	python m07_cell_qtl.py \
 		-p work_path          # same as previous steps

 This step creates a folder **cell_qtl** in folder matrixQTL, it splits the QTL results in file qtl.txt.gz into cell type specific QTL results with cell type as the file names.
+When spliting, it also adds detailed information of the QTL results such as chromosome, position, ref and alt.

 ### Step 8) Q-Q plot checking
 	python m08_qqplot.py \